kalininalab/LoReMINE/README.md

 ## Usage

-**LoReMINE** pipleine is now installed as a command-line tool.
+**LoReMINE** pipeline is now installed as a command-line tool.
 To get information about all the sub-modules, run:
 `````shell
 loremine --help
 `````